Can I work? Should I work?

 Is my liability insurance valid during this time?

-As long as you are in compliance with your state and local regulations, your liability insurance is valid.
+Yes, your liability insurance is valid, as long as you are in compliance with your state and local regulations.
 Check here for state updates.

 Does the insurance policy included with ABMP membership cover COVID-19 transmission?
 What about other liability insurance policies?